lonkaars/wall-e2/robot/readme.md

   error
 - [ ] forward error codes to the pc-communication module

-empty function declarations are in place for providing other modules an error reporting function.
+~empty function declarations are in place for providing other modules an error reporting function.~

+this module is as good as finished but full functionality is currently dependent on:

+- [ ] pc communication
+- [ ] other mode implementations

 ### i/o read & write